 One pound of fat contains about 3,500 calories, so losing this pound requires a deficit of 3,500 calories.
 Most experts recommend that you lose no more than 1 to 2 pounds per week, which happens when you eat 500 to 1,000 fewer calories daily than you need.
 If you do the math, 0.3 to 0.6 pounds is the amount you can safely lose in two days.

 If you typically burn 2,000 calories per day, that would create a deficit of about 1,195 calories each day or a deficit of 2,390 calories over two days.
 That would lead to a loss of only about two-thirds of a pound, which would barely make a dent in your waistline.

 A Watery Issue

 Despite the meager fat loss, it is possible to lose a few pounds of water over two days.
 Food is a major source of water, so restricting your intake may lead to lower fluid consumption.
 Fruits and vegetables are also low in sodium, which controls water retention.

 While fruits and vegetables are healthy in a balanced diet, your body needs a variety of food groups to function normally.
 By eating only fruits and vegetables, you'll fall short on your daily requirements for protein and fat as well as for an assortment of vitamins and minerals.
-The best approach for weight loss is to eat from all major food groups, but to reduce your portion sizes and increase your physical activity to reach a safe calorie deficit.
+You may not experience malnutrition limiting your food choices for only two days, but you may not feel your best either.